 How to greet an Orthodox priest or bishop

-- Cup your hands in front of you, right over left, palms facing upward
+- Cup your hands in front of you.

-- Then bow to the priest/bishop and say, “Father/Master, bless.”
+- Bow slightly at the waist and say, “Father/Master bless.”

 Why kiss them, though?

 The kiss is an ancient custom signifying love, respect and reverence.
 The Orthodox keep this practice alive during divine services and fellowship.
 It is as natural to us as breathing.
 We kiss icons, holy relics, the Cross, the Gospel, the priest’s hand, and sometimes, the Holy Chalice.
-We do this because we encounter and experience Christ Himself through these holy things.
-If you ever visit an Orthodox Church, expect to see us kissing things quite a bit.
-And expect to maybe get a kiss in greeting yourself!
+And we also often greet each other with a kiss (or two or three) upon the cheek, as people did in Eastern Europe and the Middle East for centuries.
+We do this because we encounter and experience Christ Himself through these holy things and through one another.
+If you ever visit an Orthodox Church, expect to see us kissing things (and each other) quite a bit.

 Why ask for a blessing?